 “Once upon a time there were enterprise research tools that specialized in doing one thing.
 They didn’t end up surviving because their very focus is what helped to create more problems for their clients, who finally had to move on.”

 This is the story I suspect we researchers and data scientists will be telling in the not too distant future.
-As Darwin famously stated, “it is not the strongest who survives, it is the most adaptable”.
+As Darwin famously said, “it is not the strongest who survives, it is the most adaptable”.

 And yet, when it comes to market research, organizations of different shapes and sizes are using all sorts of tools.
-Behind the shiny marketing, they really offer a simplified solution addressing only a single consumer touch point.
+Behind the shiny marketing, they only really offer a simplified solution addressing a single consumer touchpoint.

 But I was told I needed to focus!

 Focus isn't always a good thing.
-This myopic approach to understanding a singular consumer data point prevents companies from seeing the whole forest.
+This myopic approach to understanding a singular consumer data point prevents companies from seeing the forest.

-If they had the ability to tell the whole story of their consumer across data sets, they could for example learn the often intangible data point, ‘why’.
+If they had the ability to tell the whole story of their consumer across data sets, they could- for example- learn the often intangible data point, ‘why’.

 Regardless of what type of consumer research you’re conducting, most of us are familiar with the linear steps: collect data, clean data, format data.
 Only then can you analyze, interpret, and visualize.

 In the last few decades, various technologies have emerged to address each one of those steps.
 Some tools collect relevant data (surveys, site analytics, etc.), other tools are used to clean, restructure and analyze data (various analytics platforms), and still other tools that visualize the results in a palatable and engaging way.